How To: Getting Started

 <---------------------------------------------------------Write tune to Quarterhorse------------------------------------------------------------->

-Before writing, first verify the correct tune filename is loaded into the title bar up top in TunerPro RT.
+Before writing, its always wise to first verify the correct tune filename is loaded into the title bar up top in TunerPro RT.

 --------> IF IT IS NOT, click on File >> Open Bin, browse to your tune file and double click it to open it, its filename will now be loaded into the title bar up top in TunerPro RT